pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 title: Pivotal Elastic Runtime v1.6.0.0 Release Notes
 ---

+As part of this release, there is a checkbox in the Elastic Runtime tile configuration that asks for every operator/administrator of the deployment to acknowledge that they understand how to implement application security groups successfully to secure their deployments.
+More info about this topic can be found here, in the [Application Security Groups](http://docs.pivotal.io/pivotalcf/1-7/adminguide/app-sec-groups.html) topic of our documentation.

+This also introduces patches a regression bug that was introduced by Elastic Runtime 1.6.24 which reverted a patch for Diego introduced in Elastic Runtime 1.6.21 that fixed descriptor limits on listeners.

 ## v1.6.24 Patch

 Patches USN-2977-1.
 Additional info can be found at https://pivotal.io/security.
 Also increases the robustness of etcd.